jairrab/MapboxApp/README.md

 ### Room Library
 The app uses Room Library (Jetpack) to store and access SQLite database information on the device.
 SQLite is being used to cache the map information information- which will be accessed when the device cannot connect to the network to obtain map information.
 ### Data Binding
-Used to bind observable data to UI elements directly in the XML layouts, minimizing boilerplate code in the fragments or activities employing them.
+Data binding is leveraged heavily.
+It was used to bind observable data to UI elements directly in the XML layouts, minimizing boilerplate code in the fragments or activities employing them.
 It also eliminates the need to setup click listener callbacks in some casses, such as when passing click events and data binding variables to receiving methods, such as `mapInfo` embeded on the RecyclerView `viewholders`.
 ### Lifecycle-Aware Components
 Helped keep UI controllers (activities and fragments) as lean as possible.
 For instance, the MapBox library which is heavily reliant on lifecycle states (`onCreate`, `onStart`, `onDestroy`, etc.) was able to employ the use of lifecycle observers allowing them to be cleanly separated on its own.
 ### ViewModel